DaemonEngine/Urcheon/README.md

 Help
 ----

-Currently, the `-il` option (to read lightmaps from a directory to embed them inside the BSP lightmaps lump) is a stub.
+Currently, the `-il` option for `bsp_cutter.py` (to read lightmaps from a directory to embed them inside the BSP lightmaps lump) is a stub.

 ```
 ./bsp_cutter.py -h